Setup

 Database Setup

-First, start the database using Docker.
-Use the following code to start the database
+First, start a MySQL database using Docker.
+Create the following docker-compose.yml file:

 services: